predict-idlab/DAHCC-Sources/Applications/EventGeneration/readme.md

-### Guide to run the semantic rule mining applications
+### Guide to run the generation of higer-order events

 A higher-order semantic event creation application was designed to transform the raw data samples within the DAHCC protego dataset into more advanced semantic events.
 A combination of mapping the raw observations to semantic data and a reasoning engine was used to define those higer-order events.